 With respect to Phase 2b, in July 2017 the Government issued a consultation on the eastern leg rolling stock depot and announced decisions on route refinements for that phase.
-A hybrid Bill to seek powers for the construction and operation of Phase 2b is expected to be introduced to Parliament in 2020.4 The Government launched a consultation on 11 proposed design refinements to the Phase 2b route in June 2019.5 More information about Phase 2b of the scheme is available in the House of Commons library briefing paper High Speed 2 (HS2) Phase 2b and beyond.
+This hybrid bill will include infrastructure enabling future Northern Powerhouse Rail services to use the HS2 network and vice versa.
+The Government launched a consultation on 11 proposed design refinements to the Phase 2b route in June 2019, including one of these pieces of infrastructure.3 More information about Phase 2b of the scheme is available in the House of Commons library briefing paper High Speed 2 (HS2) Phase 2b and bevond.